shraddha261006/ODT2026-Shraddha-Ashvanth/README.md

 - [ ] `the virtual world tracks their movements`
 - [ ] `object is succefully picked up`
-- [ ] `bending of finegrs is mirrorerd in virtual world and size of object is felt by the person 'holding' it`
+- [ ] `bending of finegrs is mirrorerd in virtual world and virtual fingers don't move beyond the size of the object even if physical fingers move`
 - [ ] `[Condition 4]`
 - [ ] `[Condition 5]`